Are Divorce Support Groups Really Helpful?

 Do you need a divorce?

 By talking with your partner, you can figure out if there's a chance of making things work after all.
 If there is, you may want to give it a chance.
 See what changes the two of you can make.
 Maybe you can start taking therapy sessions together or go to a relationship support group to see if you can save your marriage.
-Of course, this is only going to work if you and your partner are both willing to put at least a little bit of effort into whatever is going wrong in your relationship.
+While therapy is often a good option for couples looking to heal their relationship, it’s typically only effective when both partners are committed to working towards a more satisfying relationship.

 If one or both of you are unwilling to put in the effort that's needed to work through your relationship, you're going to have to face the possibility of divorce.
 It's going to be difficult for only one of you to try to fix a relationship that both of you are in.
 You might find yourself giving up a great deal to make the other person happy without getting anything in return.
 The needs or wants that you have for your relationship would not be met if the other person is unwilling to change but wants you to do so.

 The most important thing to remember is that you deserve to be happy.
-No matter what happens in your life and what is going on with your partner and the rest of your family, even if you have children, it's essential to keep in mind that you should be happy as well.
-You do not deserve to bear the brunt of what's happening in your relationship or to take on all of the work necessary.
-You can most definitely walk away if the relationship is taking too much out of you and not giving you back what you need to be happy, because it is very likely that you will have a much happier life after divorce.
+No matter what happens in your life and what is going on with your partner and the rest of your family, even if you have children, it's essential to keep in mind that you should be satisfied with your relationship.
+You do not deserve to bear the brunt of what's happening in your relationship or to take on all the work necessary.
+You can walk away if the relationship is taking too much out of you and not giving you back what you need to be happy, because an unfulfilling relationship can drain your mental health and quality of life.

 What are divorce support groups?

-Let's start with what might seem like a fundamental question: What is a divorce support group?
-A divorce support group, like a therapy group, will help you get through the thoughts and feelings that you have about going through a divorce.
 Divorce is a time of great emotional upheaval, and support groups provide people with a safe place to discuss their thoughts and feelings.
 Don't underestimate how much of an effect it may have on you and everything that happens in your life.
-Don't assume that you have to go through it all alone.
-There are plenty of divorce group options out there that can help you through this point in your life.
+Don't assume that you must go through it all alone.
+There are plenty of in-person or online divorce support groups out there that can help you through this point in your life.
+For example, you might be able to find a men’s divorce support group, a co-parenting online support group, or a domestic violence support group (if your relationship ever included abuse) in your local area or available online.

 With divorce recovery support groups, you meet once per week (though they may meet more or less frequently), and each of you gets a chance to talk.
-Sure, you've probably got friends out there that you talk to, right?
-But it may be difficult for them to understand what you're going through if they're happily married, if they've never been married, or if they simply don’t support divorce.
-You want someone that you know will get it and isn't going to judge you; people that are getting a divorce support divorce and will be able to understand your situation.
+You want someone that you know will understand and isn't going to judge you; people that are getting a divorce support divorce and will be able to understand your situation.

 There will likely be a psychiatrist or therapist of some type leading the support group sessions.
 They can help all of you go through some standard discussion topics and exercises, but they'll also help you to have some free expression at the same time.
 That means you'll each get to say whatever it is that you want to say.
 This is crucial when you're going through a divorce because you probably have a lot of things that you wish you could explain to someone or that you wish you could tell your ex about.